PoCInnovation/Workshops/p2p/2.Starton-Smart-Contract/README.md

 - Go deeper into [Ethereum smart contracts](https://ethereum.org/en/developers/docs/#foundational-topics) with concepts like [Opcodes](https://ethereum.org/en/developers/docs/evm/opcodes/) and [useful frameworks](https://ethereum.org/en/developers/docs/frameworks/)
 - Use other Starton services like [Notify](https://docs.starton.io/connect/api-doc/notify) and [IPFS hosting](https://docs.starton.io/connect/api-doc/ipfs) for your smart contracts
-- Integrate Starton services into a real app
+- Integrate Starton services into a real app (you can take a look at our Software workshop to create a Space Invaders with a Play to Earn model 🚀)
+TODO: add link to the soft starton workshop

 ## Authors